ha/doozerd/doc/proto.md

 client has issued a `WATCH` request and the responses are sent after files are modified in the future.

+### Data Store

+[store stuff: cas, rev, etc]

 ### Ephemeral Files

 [not yet implemented]

 ## Verbs

- * `CANCEL` = 10
+Each verb shows the set of request fields it uses, followed by the set of response fields it provides.
+Some requests can result in more than one response.
+This is indicated by a + sign after the response fields.

+ * `CANCEL`: *id* &rArr; &empty;

    A request can be aborted with a cancel request.
-When a server receives a cancel, it will not reply to the message with tag *id*, and it will immediately reply.
+When a server receives a cancel, it will not reply to the message with tag *id*, and it will immediately reply to the cancel request.
 The client must wait until it gets the reply (even if the reply to the original message arrives in the interim), at which point tag *id* may be reused.

-   The reply will set no fields.

- * `CHECKIN` = 0
+ * `CHECKIN`: *path*, *cas* &rArr; *cas*

    Used to establish and maintain a session, required if the client wishes to create ephemeral files or obtain ephemeral locks.

-   Uses *cas* and *path*.
    Writes a file named *path* in directory `/session`.
-The contents of this file will be a decimal number of nanoseconds since January 1, 1970\.
+   The contents of this file will be a decimal number of nanoseconds since January 1, 1970.
 This time is the session's *deadline*.
-It is determined by the server; and is typically several seconds after the checkin request message was received.
+It is determined by the server;
+   and is typically several seconds after the checkin request message was received.

    If *cas* is 0, the file will be created only if it did not exist.
 Otherwise, the request *cas* is customarily